0x4447/0x4447-product-vpn-contained/README.md

 - Easier to limit access to this AWS VPN account.
 - More precise access to resources thanks to VPC Peering.

-# Monitoring

-The deployed stack will have a detailed CloudWatch Dashboard where you'll have a detail insight in what is happening with your VPN. you'll have a widget displaying Network traffic and CPU load from the EC2 instance.

-## Alerts

-To make it easier for you to sleep well, we have CloudWatch Alert which makes sure that if the CPU or RAM of the EC2 instance goes above a certain threshold you'll receive an email from AWS telling you about this fact, so you can then take appropriate actions.

 # Pricing

 This stack will generate expenses only by two resources (if deployed in a separated AWS Account):